Meet the founder

 Her leadership has been recognized with the Terry Jo Curtis Award from USLCA and a CHAMPion of the Week spotlight from CHEER.

-She brings lived experience, cultural grounding, and deep relational care into every space she serves—ensuring that her work remains not only evidence-informed, but community-rooted.
+She brings lived experience, cultural grounding, and deep relational care into every space she serves, ensuring that her work remains not only evidence-informed, but deeply community-rooted and systems-aware.